-Josh leads Free Press’ work to secure an open Internet, strong protections for mobile phone users, public use of the public airwaves and universal access to high-speed Internet.
+Josh leads Free Press’ work to protect Internet freedom, stop government and corporate surveillance, secure public use of the public airwaves and promote universal access to high-speed Internet.
 Before joining Free Press, Josh was the managing editor of Change.org, where he supervised the launch of more than a dozen issue-based blogs.
 Josh holds a B.A. in English and religion from the University of Vermont and an M.F.A. in integrated media arts from Hunter College.

 Sara works to secure financial support for Free Press and the Free Press Action Fund.
 She is responsible for all aspects of institutional funding and coordinates all grantwriting and reporting efforts.
 She has more than 10 years' experience helping nonprofits obtain resources to carry out their work.
 Before joining Free Press, Sara was a senior development associate for Community Action! in Western Massachusetts.
 Sara earned her B.S. in biology at Davidson College and her M.A. in intercultural and international management at the SIT Graduate Institute.

-Amy is responsible for managing human resources and complying with state and federal regulations for employment, nonprofit corporation and advocacy.
+Amy oversees Free Press’ operations team, including human resources, IT, finance and facilities, and ensures compliance with state and federal regulations for employment, nonprofit corporations and advocacy.
 She has more than 20 years of nonprofit administrative experience, including as administrative director of the Solidago Foundation and administrative manager of the Western Massachusetts Planned Parenthood Center.
 Amy earned a B.A. in women's studies from Norwich University.

 Yesenia works with the development team to implement all fundraising efforts for Free Press and the Free Press Action Fund.
 She has over 12 years of experience in content management and fundraising.
 Yesenia comes to Free Press from the Institute for Community Economics.
 She received her B.S. in business administration from Bernard M. Baruch College.